-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 General Liability Insurance in Reno

-General Liability Insurance Risk Factors in Reno
+About General Liability Insurance in Reno, NV

 General liability insurance in Nevada centers on third-party claims, not your own property or employees, and that distinction matters when you are negotiating contracts or presenting a certificate to a landlord in places like Las Vegas, Reno, Carson City, Henderson, or Sparks.
 The core protections are bodily injury, property damage, and personal and advertising injury, plus legal defense and settlement payments up to your policy limits.
 That means a customer slip and fall at your storefront, accidental damage to a client’s property, or an advertising injury allegation can trigger coverage if the claim fits the policy terms.
 Nevada does not impose a state-mandated general liability minimum for most businesses, but the Nevada Division of Insurance oversees insurance compliance, and many contracts still require proof of coverage before work starts.
-In practice, many Nevada businesses carry at least $1 million per occurrence because that limit is commonly requested in local deals.
+In practice, many Nevada businesses carry a standard per-occurrence limit because that level is commonly requested in local deals.
 Medical payments and products and completed operations are often included in a standard policy, which is useful for businesses that have customers on-site or sell goods and services tied to completed work.
 Coverage can vary by insurer, so endorsements and exclusions should be checked against the specific business location, risk class, and contract language.

 Coverage Included